Hax-Inkling/Splatoon-Cheat-Codes/README-en.md

 <details>
     <summary>And More...!</summary>

-6. **Tower Control:** You can freely operate the Tower while pressing any button.
+6. **Tower Control:** You can freely operate the Tower while pressing Y/L button.
 However, there are [Cautions](#Cautions), so PLEASE be sure to READ them!

 7. **Tower Immediate Knockout:** Makes Tower count 0 from the start.
 However, there are [Cautions](#Cautions), so PLEASE be sure to READ them!

-8. **Rainmaker Barrier Infinite Explosion:** Explodes the Rainmaker Barrier infinitely while pressing any button.
+8. **Rainmaker Barrier Infinite Explosion:** Explodes the Rainmaker Barrier infinitely while pressing Y button.
 However, there are [Cautions](#Cautions), so PLEASE be sure to READ them!

-9. **Force Rainmaker:** You will have Rainmaker while you are pressing any button.
+9. **Force Rainmaker:** You will have Rainmaker while you are pressing L button.

 10. **Anti Damage:** Disables almost all damage.